evan901010/demo_environment/README.md

 1. Upload the model (.fbx) from your local device.
 2. (Optional) Load a skybox as the background.
 3. Verify that the animation is correct and press the start button.
+4. (Optional) Visualize the bones or joints if you need further debug

 ## Developer Notes